retrogamesnetwork/repository/README.md

 ## How to deploy

-1. yarn run build
-2. cd _site
+1. cd _site
-3. aws s3 sync . s3://dos.zone
+2. yarn run build && aws s3 sync . s3://dos.zone

 Optionally you can specify --delete in (3), if so you need to redeploy dos.zone.app.